Group of students

 In addition to satisfying all admission requirements of the School of Social Work, admission with advanced standing also requires a “B” average or better in social work courses, with no more than one “C” in professional social work courses and grades of “B” or better in field education courses.
 Students must hold a bachelor of social work degree from an institution accredited by the Council on Social Work Education.

-If the student does not successfully meet the above requirements, they may be considered for the Traditional MSW Program.
+Note: If an Advanced-Standing applicant does not successfully meet the above requirements for Regular or Conditional Admittance, they may be considered for the Traditional MSW Program.

 Traditional Program